10 Facts: Stones River

 Fact #3: Maj.
 Gen. John McCown’s division had whiskey for breakfast before their dawn assault on December 31.

 The opposing lines at Stones River spent the night of December 30 unusually close together.
-In some places the two armies were separated by less than four hundred yards.
+In some places the two armies were separated by only a few hundred yards.
 As part of Bragg’s attack force, John McCown did not want to reveal his position by the light of cook-fires on the morning of the 31st.
 Instead, he distributed a whiskey ration—most welcome in the freezing weather—and ordered his men forward at dawn.
 The furious assault caught some of the defenders while they were cooking their own breakfast and shattered the Union line.
 McCown was drawn away from the Wilkinson Turnpike as his men pursued the scattering Federals.
 Maj.
 Gen. Patrick Cleburne, leading the division supporting McCown’s attack, conducted the right wheel as Bragg ordered and unexpectedly found himself in the front line.

 Fact #4: Brig.
 Phil Sheridan’s desperate defense during the late morning of December 31 averted a full-scale rout

 When the Union right crumbled at around 8 A.M., Phil Sheridan suddenly found himself attacked from three sides, his 5,000 men trying to hold off over 10,000 Southern veterans.
 This new attack was led by Patrick Cleburne along with two fresh divisions under Maj.
 Gen. Benjamin Cheatham and Maj.
 Gen. Jones Withers.
-With the Confederate line overlapping his right, Sheridan conducted a fighting withdrawal through a large cedar forest, now known as "The Slaughter Pen," to avoid being outflanked.
-The blue line was eventually bent into a right angle along the Wilkinson Turnpike, but it was not broken.
+With the Confederate line overlapping his right, Sheridan conducted a fighting withdrawal through a large cedar forest with limestone outcroppings, now known as "The Slaughter Pen," to avoid being outflanked.
+The blue line was eventually bent into a right angle along the Nashville Turnpike, but it was not broken.
 Sheridan’s division was pulled out of the line at 11 A.M. and allowed to replenish their ammunition.
 His stubbornness had robbed the Confederate assault of vital momentum.

 Fact #5: Bad blood between Braxton Bragg and Maj.
 Gen. John Breckinridge may have contributed to the Confederate failure in the Round Forest.